-GDP per capita or Gross domestic product per capita is referred to as the measure of the economic output of a country, which is based on the number of people.
+GDP (gross domestic product) per capita is referred to as the measure of the economic output of a country, which is based on its population.

 GDP per capita is calculated by dividing the gross domestic product of a country with its population.

-In order to calculate the GDP per capita, the real GDP is taken into account instead of the nominal GDP as real GDP takes into account the inflation rate and hence, it can be used to compare across years.
+In order to calculate the GDP per capita, the real GDP is taken into account instead of the nominal GDP, as the real GDP includes the inflation rate and therefore, it can be used to compare across years.

-This concludes the topic on GDP per capita formula, which is one of the metrics of measuring the prosperity of a nation, along with GDP.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the discussion on GDP per Capita Formula, which is one of the metrics for measuring the prosperity of a nation, along with GDP.
+To read more of such interesting concepts, stay tuned to BYJU’S.